*Updated July 15, 2022*

 In the first image below, location one is clearly closer than location two visually on a map; however, in calculating time and distance, the second location is actually a shorter distance away and takes less driving time than location one.

-To learn more about developing your distance matrix solution, using the Bing Maps REST Service, view the API documentation.
-This documentation includes various scenarios in setting up your solution, how each option works, supported methods, how a request is calculated, and more.
+To learn more about travel time and distance calculations with the Bing Maps REST Service, view the API documentation.
 Coverage for Bing Maps Distance Matrix API is available in most places where Bing Maps supports routing.
 For details on coverage, please refer to the documentation.

 - Bing Maps team

 In what ways can requests be made to the API?

 The Bing Maps Distance Matrix API supports calculations to and from multiple locations in two ways.
 Most of these requests can be sent synchronously via.
 GET or POST.
 For a look at asynchronous requests with the API, check out our async documentation.